Coernel82/SEPA-QR-for-Woocommerce/README.md

 # A little comment on the archiving of this repository
 As you can see this repository has been archived.
-The most active fork is the one of petermorlin: https://github.com/petermorlion/SEPA-QR-for-Woocommerce
+The most active fork is the one of petermorlion: https://github.com/petermorlion/SEPA-QR-for-Woocommerce
 This project was just a hobby project and I had help by a professional programmer for the first version.
 Now I am on my own - and I am not a programmer at all.
 So the project was very time consuming.
 Due to my wife having a baby in summer and also having an anxiety disorder for 7 months now my resources are limited.
 I am so open about the mental illness as I want to raise awareness in the public that mental illnesses are very, very common, especially depression and anxiety disorders.
 (I am fine though, am able to live a good life and work etc.! - also thanks to good medication!)
-I am very happy that petermorlin is taking over to keep this QR-Code-project alive.
+I am very happy that petermorlion is taking over to keep this QR-Code-project alive.
 However as Peter and I agree this project should be obsolete as it should be included in the core of WooCommerce.
 You can find the discussion here and also adress this: https://github.com/woocommerce/woocommerce/issues/27661#issuecomment-1927336079
 # SEPA-QR-for-Woocommerce (GDPR-compliant)
 Plug-and-Play Plugin for Woocommerce
 # Before you start